Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Large hotel complexes and resorts prevent a genuine exchange between locals and tourists.

-If you are hiking and outdoor activity lover, then you’ll be the happiest on Santo Antao or Fogo, boasting the highest mountain of the archipelago.
+If you are a hiking and outdoor activity lover, you’ll be the happiest on Santo Antao or Fogo, boasting the highest mountain of the archipelago.
 Culturally interested people will fall in love with Mindelo, Sao Vicente, the hometown of Cesaria Evora.

 What is the Best Time to Visit Cape Verde?